MikeAmato/Snowtime/README.md

 Is for the avid ski/snowboarder that want to know more about the last couple of seasons for the mountain they are looking to visit.
 Unlike a weather station user's will be able to easily look at a week of snow weather in the past.
+This website is going to be upgraded and made fully funtional on the web with a full compliment of weather station data.
 <br />
 ##Links
 ---